coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

       - \src\**\Tests\bin\**\Sitecore.*.Tests.dll
 ```

 Habitat has a very good naming convention that helps you configure the list of assemblies to test.
-This time, the unit tests complain about the missing Sitecore license.
+When running the build, the unit tests now complain about the missing Sitecore license.

 ```
 Build succeeded.